Donald Trump Plans To Exploit Coronavirus To Corrupt November Election, ‘The Bulwark’ Writer Says

 — Jeff Mason (@jeffmason1) April 8, 2020

-Patterson pointed to the reported Republican tendency to suppress youth and minority votes and suggested Trump was continuing this tradition.
+Patterson talked about the purported Republican tendency to suppress youth and minority votes, suggesting that Trump was continuing this tradition.

 “In denouncing provisions of the stimulus package intended to keep COVID-19 from lowering turnout, Trump was explicit: ‘The things they had in there were crazy… levels of voting that, if you ever agreed to it, you’d never have a Republican elected in this country again.'”

-In a piece for The New York Times, Noah Bookbinder of the Citizens for Responsibility and Ethics in Washington, D.C., claimed that Trump is “gutting” United States democracy amid the chaos of the COVID-19 crisis.
-He pointed to Trump’s recent firing of firing Michael Atkinson, the inspector general for the intelligence community, as one of the most glaring examples.
-Atkinson was notably the person who notified Congress about the Ukraine whistle-blower complaint to sparked the impeachment probe, which Bookbinder said is the reason for the president’s decision to fire him.
+In a separate piece for The New York Times, Noah Bookbinder of the Citizens for Responsibility and Ethics in Washington, D.C., claimed that Trump is “gutting” United States democracy amid the chaos of the COVID-19 crisis.
+He pointed to the president’s recent firing of Michael Atkinson, the inspector general for the intelligence community, as one of the most glaring examples.
+Atkinson was notably the person who notified Congress about the Ukraine whistleblower complaint that sparked the impeachment probe, which Bookbinder said is the reason for the president’s decision to fire him.

-Despite Trump’s alleged attacks on democracy, a recent Fox News poll conducted by Beacon Research and Shaw & Company was released Thursday and showed Trump’s approval at an all-time high of 49 percent.
+Despite Trump’s alleged attacks on democracy, a recent Fox News poll conducted by Beacon Research and Shaw & Company was released Thursday, showing Trump’s approval at an all-time high of 49 percent.